ugultopu/Notes/Git/Git is immutable!.md

 ![Manifest after changing a file][Manifest after changing a file]

+So, again, **every single commit in Git is a SNAPSHOT OF THE WHOLE REPOSITORY**.
+Commits are not "diffs" or whatever.
+Every single commit is a proper whole snapshot of all the content of all the files in the repository.
+The diffs, etc. are calculated _on the fly_ by comparing the selected commits and finding the diffs _between the commits_.

 Source: This [awesome video][Scott Chacon Video Presentation] presentation by Scott Chacon.

 [Scott Chacon Video Presentation]: https://youtu.be/ZDR433b0HJY?t=629